dgc-network/coliving-protocol/identity-service/src/notifications/README.md

 two notification db entries will be created w/ the new U2 follow referencing the new notification.

-**Repost (Track/Playlist/Album)**
+**Repost (Agreement/Playlist/Album)**
-Scenario: User U1 and U2 repost Track T1 owned by U3
+Scenario: User U1 and U2 repost Agreement T1 owned by U3
 DB Entries
-* Notification - userId: U3, entityId: T1, type: 'RepostTrack'
+* Notification - userId: U3, entityId: T1, type: 'RepostAgreement'
   * NotificationAction - actionEntityType: 'user', entityId: U1
   * NotificationAction - actionEntityType: 'user', entityId: U2

 Note: if user U3 checks the notification after U1 reposts and before U3 reposts, then two notification db entries will be created w/ the new U2 repost referencing the new notification.
-Note: The pattern is the same for tracks/playlists/album with the only difference being the notification type field being 'RepostTrack', 'RepostPlaylist', 'RepostAlbum'
+Note: The pattern is the same for agreements/playlists/album with the only difference being the notification type field being 'RepostAgreement', 'RepostPlaylist', 'RepostAlbum'

-**Favorite (Track/Playlist/Album)**
+**Favorite (Agreement/Playlist/Album)**
 Scenario: User U1 and U2 favorite Playlist P1 owned by U3
 DB Entries
 * Notification - userId: U3, entityId: P1, type: 'FavoritePlaylist'